Jaseci-Labs/inr-codelabs/README.md

 Enter username and password of superuser created above.
 If login successful, a token should be generated.
 We'll refer to this as ***my_token***.

-After logging in, we'll need to load the modules (this is needed for codelab-2).

-`actions load module jac_nlp.t5_sum`

-This might take a while, especially if you're running it for the first time.

 Open another WSL terminal.
 We'll refer to this as __*WSL T3*__.